 School sizes vary a great deal, with some having fewer than 100 pupils and others having more than 1,000.
 Having 10 cases in a school with 1,000 pupils is very different in its impact to having 10 cases in a school with 50 pupils.
-Pupil cases divided by the enrolled pupil populations have been calculated as percentages for all schools with at least one case.
-These have then been grouped into five categories, ranging from those with less than 2.5% of pupils testing positive in the 28 day period to those with 10% or more.
-This is shown in Table 9.
+Pupil cases divided by the enrolled pupil populations

-In 2.1% of post primary schools the number of cases in pupils in the last 28 days was greater than 10% of their enrolled school population, compared to 1.6% in primary schools.
+In 5.7% of post primary schools the number of cases in pupils in the last 28 days was greater than 10% of their enrolled school population, compared to 2.1% in primary schools.